jakhax/grpc-gateway-example/README.md

 # GRPC Gateway Example

+a simple client/server system, in Go, with TLS, authentication & REST support for non-grpc compliant clients.
+#### Note: I am not yet finished documenting the branches below, the source code is complete though.

 ## Table Of Contents
 - [Introduction](https://github.com/jakhax/grpc-gateway-example/tree/1.introduction)
     * Setup, introduction to grpc in golang & protocol buffers